 - The experience of domestic violence and trauma affects all aspects of life for both adult and children. - You will be interacting with both children and adults.
 The advocate must recognize the separate effects of trauma and domestic violence on an adult victim/parent and children. - Adult/victims parents who are victimized by their partners not only have their own personal fears, traumas, and triggers, but also carry the weight of the responsibilities, fears, and risks to their children. - A trauma-informed advocate will be open to listening to the grief, anger, and terror that a parent holds for their child's experience. - Abusive partners use parenting as a means to sabotage and even terrorize the victim/parent.
 This affects their role as a parent and the parent-child bond. - When talking with a survivor about parenting, be sensitive to the power dynamic at play and treat them with respect.
-Domestic violence survivors are capable parents.
-However, an advocate must be prepared to intervene in the event a child is being threatened, hit, or frightened. - For the victim/parent, past traumatic experiences coupled with exposure to traumatic reminders and current stressors might result in overwhelming them.
+Hold dialouge about ways their parenting was sabotaged and inquire about protective strategies they used to protect their children. - For the victim/parent, past traumatic experiences coupled with exposure to traumatic reminders and current stressors might result in overwhelming them.
 Perhaps, in some situations this reality may cause them difficulties in supporting their children who are also experiencing the affects of exposure to a battering parent/caregiver. - The stress of parenting may also become very overwhelming as the parent tries to cope with the emotional and behavioral challenges presented by their children as a result of their exposure to domestic violence and their reactions to traumas, changes, grief, and loss. - Each child living in the family will react in their own individualized manner. - Advocates need to be versed in trauma reactions of children in order to support the parent in their interactions with their children if they becomes frustrated, angered, or depressed. - Since children learn about managing emotions, language, and relationships from observing and mimicking what they see, sometimes children will speak to or become physically aggressive with their parent, perhaps like the batterer did. - This can occur with even very young toddlers.
 It is important that advocates help parents understand the nature of how children learn how to behave, and that children can learn appropriate ways for healthy and nonviolent behaviors. - It can also be critical to help parents understand their internal experiences when their children mimic or copy the batterer's behavior.
-This may be a traumatic reminder for the parent and make them feel like they are re-experiencing the abuse. - An advocate can help a family immensely if they share with the mother that this can be a normal reaction.
+This may be a traumatic reminder for the parent and make them feel like they are re-experiencing the abuse. - An advocate can help a family immensely if they share with the parent that this can be a normal reaction.
 It will support them in becoming more aware of this type of traumatic reaction and help them plan ways to cope and manage these situations successfully.